 Computer systems analysts often work as the go-between with IT and management.
 Working between two departments requires effective communication skills.
-The role requires a strong ability to communicate complex problems in a way that both individuals with a strong background in information technology and those with no background in IT will understand.
+The role requires a strong ability to communicate complex problems in a way that both individuals with a strong background in information technology and those with no IT background will understand.
 Communication is not always verbal.
 In some instances, a computer systems analyst will be required to draft a report or send a memo that can effectively communicate challenges and issues.

 Strong analytical skills

 They design solutions to help the organization operate in an effective, efficient manner.
-The role often requires interpretation of complex information and analysis of problems.
+The role often requires you to interpret complex information and analysis of problems.
 In order to decide how to best move forward with a problem, a computer systems analyst must diagnose the issue and create a solution.
 Strong analytical skills help computer systems analysts navigate their occupation with success.

 Job Outlook for Computer Systems Analysts

-As organizations and businesses increase their reliance on information technology (IT), computer systems analysts will be needed to design and install the latest computer systems.
+As organizations and businesses increase their reliance on information technology, computer systems analysts will be needed to design and install the latest computer systems.
 The highest job growth, according to BLS, is anticipated in healthcare fields.
 With the implementation of electronic health records, e-prescriptions, and other types of healthcare information technology improvements, more computer systems analysts will be needed.

-Since the occupation is highly competitive, having specialized training and skills in a specific field of IT is helpful in securing a position.
+Since the occupation is highly competitive, having specialized training and skills in a specific field of IT is a big help.
 For example, a medical center hiring a computer systems analyst may want an individual with a background or coursework in healthcare management.
 Individuals with specialized training should see the best job prospects.
-Specialized training can come from earning a specialization in a particular area of interest while enrolled in a bachelor’s or master’s degree program.
+Specialized training can come from earning a specialization in a particular area of interest while you’re enrolled in a bachelor’s or master’s degree program.